 Check if you need a visa

-If you have been nominated to study at Bristol as part of the Erasmus+ programme but you do not have an EU passport, you will need a visa that allows you to study in the UK.
+If you have been nominated to study at Bristol as part of the Erasmus+ programme and you do not have a UK passport, you will need a visa that allows you to study in the UK.

 Please pay particular attention to the documents that you might need to provide as part of your visa application.
 This normally includes proof of English language from an official body (such as IELTS, TOEFL iBT, Pearson or Trinity, or a certificate mentioned on this page).